airq-dev/airq-data/README.md

 We also build a table containing data about zipcodes, using public data from Geonames.
 We store the geohash of each zipcode, allowing us to perform a reverse lookup when a user inputs a zipcode: we determine its geohash and then determine the nearby sensors.
 Then we make an API call to Purpleair to determine the average air quality.

-This repository runs a cron once per day to rebuild the database described above and push it to the airq repository.
-It will then be auto-merged if tests pass, triggering a new deploy.
+This repository runs a cron once per week to rebuild the database described above and push it to the airq repository.